apache/druid/README.md

 ### Documentation

-The [latest documentation](https://druid.apache.org/docs/latest/) is published with each official release to the [project website](https://druid.apache.org), where documentation for [previous releases](https://druid.apache.org/docs/) is also made available.
+See the [latest documentation](https://druid.apache.org/docs/latest/) for the documentation for the current official release.
+If you need information on a previous release, you can browse [previous releases documentation](https://druid.apache.org/docs/).

 Make documentation and tutorials updates in [`/docs`](https://github.com/apache/druid/tree/master/docs) using [MarkDown](https://www.markdownguide.org/) and contribute them using a Pull Request.